Responses and Solutions in the Classroom

 As well as teaching youth how to recognize hate online, it's important to empower youth to respond to it.
 This is important because how we respond to hate or prejudice has a powerful effect on perceptions of what is normal and acceptable in society; this effect is stronger online, where the loudest voices are often taken as the majority.[15]
 As a result, when we don't respond to hate and prejudice online we contribute to the sense that hateful sentiments or prejudiced beliefs are a part of the social norms of the community.
 "The majority of us are in favour of curbing hate speech but we’re very exposed to it so we don’t know what to do about it," according to Jack Jedwab, president of the Association for Canadian Studies.
 The result "is to make people more indifferent to these things because it renders them more banal.
 We become desensitized to it."[16]

-It's important not just to encourage youth to respond to hate, but to train them in how to do so safely and effectively: half of Canadian youth say they don't speak out because they don't know what to say or do.[17]
-Research has found that this can not only make young people more likely to confront prejudice, but that empowered students serve to encourage their friends and peers to act as well.[18]
+It's important not just to encourage youth to respond to hate, but to train them in how to do so safely and effectively.
+Half of Canadian youth say they don't speak out because they don't know what to say or do.[18]
+Research has found that this can not only make young people more likely to confront prejudice, but that empowered students serve to encourage their friends and peers to act as well.[19]

 Experts on responding to hate have identified a few actions that are most likely to help without doing harm:

-1. Be a good witness by recording the incident, in case you or others want to report it.
+• Be a good witness by recording the incident, in case you or others want to report it.

-2. Be an ally to anyone being targeted by hate speech.
+• Be an ally to anyone being targeted by hate speech.
 As with cyberbullying, letting people know you're on their side can be powerful in reducing the impact of hate.

-3. Speak out without escalating things.[19]
+• Speak out without escalating things.[20]

 Speaking out against hate – sometimes called counterspeech – is one of the most powerful but also riskiest responses.
-The Dangerous Speech Project has found that some types of counterspeech are more likely to be effective than others at either changing a person's behaviour, communicating that hate is not part of the social norms of the community, or both:[20]
+The Dangerous Speech Project has found that some types of counterspeech are more likely to be effective than others at either changing a person's behaviour, communicating that hate isn’t part of the social norms of the community, or both:[21]

-• Telling the speaker that what they are saying does harm.
+• Telling the speaker that what they’re saying does harm.
 In an online environment, it can be hard to remember that actions have consequences, so it can be valuable to remind those engaging in low-level hate or prejudiced speech that it does have an effect, even if they're just "joking around."
-MediaSmarts' research found that one of the factors that would make youth most likely to intervene when they witness prejudice online is if someone they know tells them they were hurt by it.[21]
+MediaSmarts' research found that one of the factors that would make youth most likely to intervene when they witness prejudice online is if someone they know tells them they were hurt by it.[22]

 • Appealing to shared identity or shared values.
 Research has found that people are more likely to respond to counterspeech if they feel that the person they're speaking to shares an important part of their identity.